Welcome to the section of this site where you can find out

 The Parish Council currently meets on the fourth Wednesday

 of alternate months in the Reading Room.
-We have our Annual
+The Annual

-Parish Meeting in April.
+Parish Meeting is held in April and the annual parish council meeting is held in May.
 An Open Forum, where members of

 the public are invited to attend and put forward items for